PranavSriram18/genai_foundations/docs/series/transformer_internals.md

-Interestingly, in a [talk](https://www.youtube.com/watch?v=rBCqOTEfxvg&t=1080s) shortly after the original Transformer paper, Łukasz Kaiser recalled being nervous about the cost being quadratic in context length, before Noam Shazeer pointed out that $D$ was significantly larger than $T$, so the $\mathcal{O}(T^2D)$ term wasn't the bottleneck.
+Interestingly, in a [talk](https://www.youtube.com/watch?v=rBCqOTEfxvg&t=1080s) shortly after the original Transformer paper, Łukasz Kaiser recalled being nervous about the cost being quadratic in context length, before Noam Shazeer pointed out that $D$ was significantly larger than $T$.
 Their application was language translation of sentences, so T was just
 ~70 in their context!
 It's striking to hear because in under a decade we've gone from translating sentences to pushing models to reason over corpora of millions of tokens!

 Another important detail to keep in mind when discussing the complexity of attention is that